 “I personally like to celebrate with a thermos full of hot chocolate in the backcountry.
 Some of my friends like to do a shot of whiskey to open the season.
 I'm sure everyone in Jackson has their own little way…”

-Hopes are high that the 2018/2019 season will bring more picture-perfect conditions, after the last season had some of the highest snowfall on record at Jackson Hole Mountain Resort.
+Many people hope that the next season will have great conditions.
+Last season saw some of the highest snowfall ever at Jackson Hole Mountain Resort.
 Buckets of fluffy powder arrived unseasonably early and settled in for a long winter of prime mountain sport.
-As we count down to this year’s first big snowfall, we’ve rounded up the best of the area’s annual traditions for welcoming winter to the valley...
+As we wait for this year’s first big snowfall, we’ve gathered the best local traditions for welcoming winter to the valley.

 Gearing Up